 Data virtualization goes by a lot of different names: logical data warehouse, data federation, virtual database, and decentralized data warehouse.
 Data virtualization allows you to integrate data from various sources, keeping the data in-place, so that you can generate reports and dashboards to create business value from the data.
 It is an alternative to building a data warehouse, where you collect data from various sources and store a copy of the data in a new data store.

 The main advantage of data virtualization is speed-to-market, where we can build a solution in a fraction of the time it takes to build a data warehouse.
 This is because you don’t need to design and build the data warehouse and the ETL to copy the data into it, and also don’t need to spend as much time testing.
 Copying the data means more hardware costs, more software licenses, more ETL flows to build and maintain, more data inconsistencies and more data governance costs, so using data virtualization can also save you a lot of money.
+Other reasons for data virtualization include rapid prototyping for batch data movement, self-service analytics via a virtual sandbox, and regulatory constraints on moving data.

 Along the same lines of data virtualization vs data warehouse is federated queries vs data lake.
 Such technologies as PolyBase, Metanautix, and U-SQL in Azure Data Lake Analytics provide for federated queries.